1 9 6 0 (UK)

 He was an inveterate woman chaser whose hunting costume was a padded dressing gown and long cigarette holder.
 His hunting equipment included a record-player pitched to woo, soft lights and an unscrupulous eye for an unfair advantage.

-However, this being the moralistic early 1960s, it was hardly surprising that Mike’s schemes always ended in failure.
+However, this being the moralistic early 1960s, it was hardly surprising that Mike’s schemes always failed.

 Brian Wilde left the series after seven episodes and was replaced in the role of Mike’s flatmate, Bob, by Bernard Fox.